Roman-Octavian/Bounce/README.md

 ## Project Description
 This is a full-stack, native, multi-threaded program which attempts to simulate simple circle physics.
 The application provides granular control over the simulation by means of an intuitive user interface.
-The goals of the project can be ascertained in the [project requirements](meta/Mandatory%20II.pdf).
+The goals of this first part of the project can be ascertained in the [project requirements](meta/Mandatory%20II.pdf); For the second part (a landing site) click [here](https://github.com/Roman-Octavian/Bounce-Site).

 Bouncing Spheres can be used to play around with spheres.
 The user has great control over the emulation, and can therefore choose to use it to their taste; Some may try to generate as many spheres as possible to strain their computer,